|Assignee:||Tino Vázquez||% Done:|

 As a follow up development we will address this!

-#4 Updated by Carlos Martín almost 11 years ago
+#4 Updated by Carlos Martín about 11 years ago

 A quick comment on features that would be worth considering in next releases: